-If parking the rig on a hill:
+When parking your vehicle and your trailer on a hill:

-- Press the brake pedal, but do not shift into P (Park) yet.
+- 1. Press the brake pedal, but do not shift into P (Park) yet.
 Turn the wheels into the curb if facing downhill or into traffic if facing uphill. - 2.
-Have someone place chocks under the trailer wheels. - When the wheel chocks are in place, release the brake pedal until the chocks absorb the load.
+Have someone place chocks under the trailer wheels.

-- Reapply the brake pedal.
+- When the wheel chocks are in place, gradually release the brake pedal to allow the chocks to absorb the load of the trailer. - 4.
+Reapply the brake pedal.
 Then apply the parking brake and shift into P (Park). - 5.
 Release the brake pedal.